ankitAMD/1Ant_Bees_classification_Pytorch/README.md

 and

 ##  Connect your Specific environment with jupyter kernel and click enter like that:

     (abc) ankit@ankitG-PC:~$ python -m ipykernel install --user --name abc --display-name "Python (abc)"

 Installed kernelspec abc in /home/ankit/.local/share/jupyter/kernels/abc

-and run command in terminal: jupyter notebook ( : if installed)
+and run command in terminal:

-and install also torch  visiting on pytorch.org
+                            jupyter notebook     ( : if installed )

-and select your desired system config
+and also install  torch  visiting on - pytorch.org with selecting your desired system config

 and select if you graphic then add cuda otherwise select none